rehmanali1994/DistributedAberrationCorrection/README.md

 We provide sample data and algorithms presented in

-> Ali, R.; Hyun, D.; Brickson, L.; Dahl, J. "Distributed Aberration Correction Techniques Based on Tomographic Sound Speed Estimates". *Accepted for publication at Ultrasonic Imaging.*
+> Ali, R.; Hyun, D.; Brickson, L.; Dahl, J. "Distributed Aberration Correction Techniques Based on Tomographic Sound Speed Estimates". *Manuscript submitted for publication.*

+for the tomographic sound speed estimation technique and the two distributed aberration correction techniques described above.
+If you use the code/algorithm for research, please cite the above paper.

+You can reference a static version of this code by its DOI number: (COMING SOON)